 The Barrel Hitch has been used in sailing and construction work for centuries.
 It allows you to secure a bucket, barrel or other cylindrical object to lift it in a well-balanced position.

 Place your barrel or other object to be lifted on top of your rope.
 Then tie an Overhand Knot across the top of the barrel.
 Open up the Overhand Knot until it wraps around the top sides of the barrel.
 Tie the ends of the rope together with a Square Knot and then then lift.
 This knot makes a fine bucket handle when the wire handle finally breaks off.

 SAFETY WARNING: For safety and stability while hoisting barrels, the rope around the barrel needs to be high above the center of gravity on the barrel, but pose no danger of slipping off the top of the barrel.
 FYI, beer has an excellent center of gravity.

 This knot seems half magic trick, half practical knot, but it shortens a line without cutting the line.
 This knot keeps our long ropes in one piece, despite our miscalculations in the field.
 I will use this one on Bear bags, when the line is too long, but I don’t want to cut it.

-How to Tie: Start with your three poles to be joined together, lying on the ground side by side.
-Tie a Clove Hitch to one of the end poles, and then wrap around all of the poles five or six times.
-Now, wrap the line between the poles–twice between each one–working back towards the original Clove Hitch.
-Finish the lashing by tying the free end of the line to the free end from the Clove Hitch that started this whole thing.
-Spread the legs on the tripod and use it in your camp for something handy.
+Start by collecting three poles that of almost identical length and thickness and lay them on the ground side-by-side.
+Tie a Clove Hitch to one of the end poles, and then wrap around all of the poles four, five, or six times.
+Now, wrap line between the poles–twice between each one–working back toward the original knot or hitch you tied.
+Finish the lashing by tying the tag end of the line to the tag end of your original knot.
+Spread the legs of the tripod and use it in your camp for something handy.